Leaving school this summer? If you think working in the NHS is only for nurses and doctors, it’s time to reconsider your options.

 She said: “The NHS has so much more to offer young people.
 Young people are surprised when they find out about the fantastic opportunities available to them right here on their doorsteps.

 “We can help anyone, from any background, and these schemes are about giving them that introduction and insight into careers they may not have considered in the past for whatever reason.”

-Hull and East Yorkshire Hospitals NHS Trust has helped 260 school-leavers as part of its “Young Volunteers” programme since it was set up three years ago.
+Hull University Teaching Hospitals NHS Trust has helped 260 school-leavers as part of its “Young Volunteers” programme since it was set up three years ago.